xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/variants/setup.md

     ![product-details.png]({{site.baseurl}}/attachments/ref_2Tg4d2Tx/product-details.png)

     {% note info %}
-    If you are going to set the **Price** and **Quantity in stock** fields as separate values for each of product variants check that the contents of the respective fields in the **Product info** tab of the product details page is empty.
+    If you are going to set the **Price** and **Quantity in stock** fields as separate values for each of product variants check that the content of the respective fields in the **Product info** tab of the product details page is empty.

-    If you are planning that some of the **Price** and **Quantity in stock** field values will be the same for more than one product variant, you can specify them in the **Product info** tab of the product details page, and they will be used as default values for any product variants that do not have their own variant-specific **SKU**, **Price** or **Quantity in stock** values defined.
+    If you are planning that some of the **Price** and **Quantity in stock** field values will be the same for more than one product variant, you can specify them in the **Product info** tab of the product details page, and these values will be used as default values for any product variants that do not have their own variant-specific **SKU**, **Price** or **Quantity in stock** values defined.
     {% endnote %}

 2. Click on the **Attributes** tab to access the section where you will be able to check the product's attributes: